20th ANNUAL SPRING FLING -- 'olulh noye

 WHAT: Beyond providing one-off professional development workshops, we have built a program that emphasizes connections between educators, and connections to the ongoing inquiry that occurs in classrooms and schools.
 Benchmarks, not destinations.

-WHY: There's This is a yearly opportunity to connect with colleagues and engage in inspirational professional learning.
+WHY: This is a yearly opportunity to connect with colleagues and engage in inspirational professional learning.

 WHERE: This event will be take place at Prince George Secondary School for in-person sessions.